sralter/matching_optimization/README.md

 ## Results <a name='results'></a>

 Given the complexity of the script that we're trying to optimize, any change had effects to multiple other areas of the function.
-In the end, I realized that changing the way the multiprocessing handles child processes has a huge impact on the total execution time.
+In the end, I realized that [**changing the way the multiprocessing handles child processes**](#work_timeline) had a huge impact on the total execution time.

 ### Future optimization efforts should focus on these functions: